-58. The Council's decision to set the rates in the charging schedule is based on reasonable assumptions about development values and likely costs.
-The evidence indicates that the overall development of the area, as set out in the development plan, will not be put at risk if the proposed charges are applied, subject to the recommended modifications.
-In setting the CIL charging rates the Council has had regard to detailed evidence on infrastructure planning and the economic viability evidence of the development market in the District of Babergh.
+66. The Council's decision to set the rates in the charging schedule is based on reasonable assumptions about development values and likely costs.
+The evidence suggests that the overall development of the area, as set out in the development plan, will not be put at risk if the proposed charges are applied, subject to the recommended modifications.
+In setting the CIL charging rates the Council has had regard to detailed evidence on infrastructure planning and

-59. I recognise the modifications to the residential charging rates as set out in Appendix A will reduce the level of CIL income to some degree.
-However the CIL received will still make a significant contribution to filling the funding gap, whilst ensuring that a range of development remains viable across the District.
+- the economic viability evidence of the development market in the District of Mid Suffolk. - 67.
+I recognise the modifications as set out in Appendix A will reduce the level of CIL income to some degree.
+However the Council will still achieve a reasonable level of income that will assist in reducing a significant gap in infrastructure funding, whilst ensuring that a range of development remains viable across the District.